Peso da Régua: Middle Ages

 Peso de Régua received its foral from King Sancho I, who conferred on the locality of Godim the municipal charter.

 On 3 February 1837, Peso da Régua was elevated to the status of vila (town), which included the annexed municipality of Godim, the civil parishes of Godim, Loureiro, Fontelas, Moura Morta and Sedielos.

-Its important role as municipality only achieved its zenith in 1836, after the Marquess of Pombal designated the Douro, its vineyards and wine, as a quality brand for export.
+Its important role as municipality only achieved its zenith in 1836, after the Marquess of Pombal designated the Douro wine region, as a quality brand for export.
 This was helped through the creation of Companhia Geral das Vinhas do Alto Douro, in 1756, which delimited the vineyards of the Douro Valley by granite markers (Marcos de Feitora) to regulate the vineyards and wines produced.
 After this point, through commercialization and centralization, Régoa began to become the centre of the region.

 On 31 December 1859, due to the extinction of the municipality of Canelas, the parishes of Poiares, Covelinhas, Vilarinho de Freires and Galafura were added to the municipality.

 Republic

 On 11 December 1933, the parish of Vinhos was created from the de-annexed region of Sedielos, resulting in a municipality of eleven parishes threaded along the Douro.

 Within the integration of Canelas, in 1976, the municipality grew to twelve.

-Peso da Régua was elevated to city on 14 August 1985.
+Peso da Régua became a city on 14 August 1985.

 In 1988, the Office Internacional de la Vigne et du Vin recognized the municipality as the Cidade Internacional da Vinha e do Vinho (International City of Vine and Wine).